 Dehydration is defined as an excessive loss of body fluid.
 Per the American Medical Association (AMA), dehydration is rapid weight loss, in excess of 3% of the victim’s total body weight.
 Dehydration can be caused from fluid loss due to illnesses, medication side effects, and/or a decrease of fluids intake.
 For elderly people, physiological changes may also play a part in dehydration.
 For example, older people are often unable to concentrate urine from the kidneys.

 In nursing homes, dehydration most often occurs from sheer neglect when staff members either forget or refuse to provide enough fluids.
-In a 1999 study performed by Kayser-Jones et. al, results determined that out of 40 residents surveyed during the study, only one resident was properly hydrated.
+In a 1999 study, results determined that out of 40 residents surveyed during the study, only one resident was properly hydrated.
 A good majority of residents in nursing homes are physically unable to get their own drinks, and may not be able to properly voice their concerns should they feel symptoms of dehydration.
 Staff members must always be diligent as dehydration can happen quickly, leading to an array of other issues.

 Once dehydration sets in, residents are at risk for several other medical problems, including a weakened immune system, worsened dementia, bedsores, ulcers, electrolyte imbalances, pneumonia, and a higher rate of developing infections.

 - Loss of Appetite

 - Dizziness, Faintness, or Lightheadedness